bradparks/IRCBot/README.md

     https://github.com/martynsmith/node-irc

-You must also have node installed
+You must also have NodeJS installed

     http://nodejs.org/